Migrating databases to Managed Service for PostgreSQL

 wal_level = logical # minimal, replica, or logical

 Configure host authentication on the source.
 To do this, add the cluster hosts in Yandex.Cloud to the file

-pg_hba.conf(on Debian and Ubuntu distributions, the default path is
+pg_hba.conf(on Debian and Ubuntu distributions, the file is located at

 For this the lines that will allow incoming connections to the database from the specified hosts should be added.

 hostssl all all <host address> md5 hostssl replication all <host address> md5

 host all all <host address> md5 host replication all <host address> md5